osbuild/guides/src/image-builder-service/image-builder-koji.md

 }
 ```

+**Note:** Starting with `osbuild-composer` version 91, the cloud upload target results are also attached to the image output metadata as well as to the build metadata.
+See the [Image outout metadata](#image-output-metadata) section for more details.

 #### Cloud upload via `koji-cli`

 In order to upload images to the cloud when using `koji-cli`, one must first create a JSON file with the appropriate *upload_options*.